GoogleChrome/web.dev/src/site/content/en/react/how-to-use-amp-in-nextjs/index.md

 * **AMP Cache**: A content cache used by some search engines, such as Google and Bing, that speeds up AMP page loads from search engine results pages

 Both of these techniques ensure that every AMP site remains performant.
-However, it’s important to note that there are some restrictions imposed.
+However, it's important to note that there are some restrictions imposed.
 For example, AMP does not allow custom synchronous JavaScript.
 Take a look at [How AMP works](https://amp.dev/about/how-amp-works/) to learn more about the restrictions and optimizations.